redis/docs/content/integrate/redisvl/api/vectorize-apis.md

 **Raises**:

-- `TypeError` - In an invalid input_type is provided.
+- `TypeError` - If an invalid input_type is provided.

 # vectorize.base